IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 "Exactly what you need: simple, and everything is taken into account."

-It's not just a fasting timer like many other apps (where you simply mark fasting start and finish).
-In fact, it's a timer for both fasting and eating windows - it not only shows when you already can finish your fasting, but also helps to plan the day by calculating the latest time when you can start the second meal and still stay in the eating window.
+Not only a fasting timer like other apps (where you simply mark fasting start and finish).
+In fact, it's a timer for both fasting and eating windows.
+Not only shows when you can already break your fasting, but also helps to plan the day by calculating the latest time when you can start the second meal and still stay in the eating window.

-Not only practical usefulness but also lot of fun - for both new and experienced intermittent fasters.
+Practical usefulness and a lot of fun - for both new and experienced intermittent fasters.

 IntFast will become an inseparable part of your keto life!